zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/Grid.md

     ?>

 ### height
-Sets the height of the grid.
+The height of the grid.
+Numeric values are treated as pixels.

 #### Returns
 `\Kendo\UI\Grid`